bluehabit/finance/stocks/quick-guide.md

+## Correction vs Bear Market

+10% move correction
+20% Bear market

 Can hide sections of the chart from yourself using arrow keys.

 utc-6 is central time zone
 which is mexico city, if you want to see your local time on the chart